 Step 7: Results

-Power up the board and open a serial terminal (115200 baud rate), the ESP8266 will do the following sequence:
+Power up the board, the ESP8266 will do the following sequence:

 - Connect to the WiFi network